Kixwii/pharmaapp_web/README.md

   - Responsive design with careful attention to colors, fonts, and layout.

 ### Technologies Used
-- **React:** Leveraging the power of React for efficient and reactive user interfaces.
+- **Vue:** Leveraging the power of Vue for efficient and reactive user interfaces.
 - **Material Symbols Outlined:** Integrating visually appealing icons for enhanced user experience.
 - **HTML and CSS:** Structuring and styling the web page for a polished appearance.
 - **Poppins Font:** Enhancing the typography for a modern and clean look.